Search This Blog

 1. Reactive Risk Strategy ("Fix-it-later approach")

-• Here, no major effort is made to identify or plan for risks beforehand.
+• In Reactive approach, no major effort is made to identify or plan for risks beforehand.
+This approach is also called as the crisis management approach.

-• It often leads to cost overruns and delays.
+• Risks are addressed only after they occur in Reactive Risk management that often leads to cost overruns and delays.

 👉 Example: A project team that does not anticipate the risk of a developer leaving.